 - Do have a professional username. @JohnDoe is a good choice; @CatLover33 is not.

-- Don’t post inappropriate content – provocative photos, foul language and anything related to drugs or alcohol all fall under this category.
+- Don’t post inappropriate content.
+Provocative photos and videos, foul language, and anything related to drugs or alcohol all fall under this category.

 - Do make sure there are no discrepancies between what you post and what you have on your resume.
 This is a red flag to potential employers.

 - Don’t post too frequently.
-This can make it seem like you have nothing better to do with your time.
+This makes it appear as if you have nothing better to do with your time.
 It can also indicate whether or not you use social media on company time.

 - Do present yourself in a well-rounded way.